Hollie Robertson: Career after Strictly Dance Fever

 As part of their prize, Robertson and Wright won a professional dance contract.
 This culminated early in July 2006 when, for a week, the pair took to the West End stage as background dancers in Footloose in London's Novello Theatre.

 David Essex and Cheryl Baker also starred in the show.

 On 11 August 2006, Robertson's career suffered a minor set-back when she was injured after an attack on holiday in Portugal.
 Robertson was left with severe bruises and her nose had to be reset.
-Regarding this incident, she's quoted as saying: "I've never had anything so painful happen to me in my life before.
+Regarding this incident, she was quoted as saying: "I've never had anything so painful happen to me in my life before.
 It was horrible, absolutely horrible. [...]
 Stuff happens to you in life and you just have to get on with it and as long as I don't stop dancing it's ok...I'll be ok."

-In 2007, Robertson is appeared in the UK tour of Fame alongside dance partner Darrien Wright.
+In 2007, Robertson appeared in the UK tour of Fame alongside dance partner Darrien Wright.